 - Let’s look at your images’ lines, shapes, and patterns.
 You can use these natural features to enhance your photos (and make them feel less “staged”).

-- You can also add other elements like colour or texture to help draw attention to certain areas of your image.
+- You can also add other elements, such as colour or texture, to help draw attention to certain areas of your image.

 - Lines lead viewers through a photograph and creative direction; shapes define space and add weight; patterns embellish without being too busy or distracting.

-- The golden ratio refers to a mathematical formula used throughout history in architecture, design, and art—it creates pleasing proportions when applied appropriately!
+- The golden ratio is a mathematical formula used throughout history in architecture, design, and art.
+When applied appropriately, it creates pleasing proportions!

 - Simplifying your frame is a great way to keep your audience engaged.
-It’s essential to show the subject in context, but you also want to ensure they can see what you’re trying to show them.
+While it’s essential to show the subject in context, you also want to ensure they can see what you’re trying to show them.

 - One of the most important things you can do when simplifying your image is to take advantage of symmetry and balance as much as possible.
 Symmetry draws attention because it creates order out of chaos, naturally capturing our attention and keeping us focused on what we’re seeing.